LauraCole1900/nodeREADMEGenerator/sampleREADME.md

   ## Usage

-  This project generates README.md files.
+  This project is intended to be used to generate a roster-page for a team of developers that includes a manager, any number of engineers, and any number of interns.

-  ## Technologies used
+  ## Technologies Used

   Node.js